dewiniaid/QuickItemSwap/README.md

 ## Changelog

+### 0.2.1 (2017-12-05)
+* Fix default keybindings for Previous Item and Previous Group.
+* Console announcements when a configuration change is detected are now only displayed in debug mode.
+They also now are prefixed with `[QuickItemSwap]` to indicate they are coming from this mod.

 ### 0.2.0 (2017-12-01)
 * Made significant internal changes to allow mod integration
 * Added support for items from Creative Mode